tan90xx/audio-super-resolution-tf/README.md

   --model audiotfilm
 ```
 ### ACKNOWLEDGMENT
-We thank the author Heming Wang for the discussion on the dimension of DFT and science filter.
+We thank the author Heming Wang for the discussion on the dimensions of DFT and the silence filter.